Student loan: Criticism

 In coverage through established media outlets, many borrowers have expressed feelings of victimization by the student loan corporations.
 There is a comparison between these accounts and the college credit card trend in America during the 2000s, though the amounts owed by students on their student loans are almost always higher than the amount owed on credit cards.
 Student loans cannot be discharged in a bankruptcy proceeding unless the debtor can demonstrate "undue hardship."
 After the passage of the bankruptcy reform bill of 2005, even private student loans are not discharged during bankruptcy.
 This provided a credit risk free loan for the lender, averaging 7 percent a year.

-In 2007, Andrew Cuomo, then Attorney General of New York State, led an investigation into lending practices and anti-competitive relationships between student lenders and universities.
+In 2007, Andrew Cuomo, then Attorney General of New York State, led an investigation into lending and anti-competitive practices between student lenders and universities.
 Specifically, many universities steered student borrowers to "preferred lenders" which resulted in those borrowers incurring higher interest rates.
 Some of these "preferred lenders" allegedly rewarded university financial aid staff with "kickbacks".
 This has led to changes in lending policy at many major American universities.
 Many universities have also rebated millions of dollars in fees back to affected borrowers.

 In 2007, a false claims lawsuit was filed on behalf of the federal government by former Department of Education researcher Jon Oberg against Sallie Mae, Nelnet, and other lenders.
 Oberg argued that the lenders overcharged the U.S. government and defrauded taxpayers of millions and millions of dollars.
 In August 2010, Nelnet settled the lawsuit and paid $55 million.

 Since 2005, Bankruptcy reform lead debtors have to take the responsibility of private student loan debt in bankruptcy which can decline debtors’ intention of reducing costly defaults to declare bankruptcy.

 As of 2013, many economists are predicting a new economic crisis will emerge as a result of an estimated $1 trillion of student loan debt currently impacting two thirds of graduating college students in America.
 However, most economists and investors believe that there is no student loan bubble.

 In his 2020 presidential campaign, Joe Biden promised student loan forgiveness.
-64% of Americans back student loan forgiveness of $10,000 for individuals earning up to $150,000 annually, and that support decreases to 25% when the respondents were told that the student loan forgiveness means that colleges will raise their prices.
+64% of Americans back student loan forgiveness of $10,000 for individuals earning up to $150,000 annually.